brite-code/brite/docs/spec/src/source-text.md

 There are some keywords which we do not allow as identifiers.
 We try to keep the set of keywords *very* small.
 Only keywords which are absolutely always ambiguous.
 Not even reserving keywords for the future like other languages do.
 If we want to add a new keyword we will build codemods to upgrade existing code while adding backwards compatibility for old versions.
 This is part of our philosophy to make the tooling more complex for a better programmer experience.

 We have some pseudo-keywords we don’t reserve like `type`.
 We can design a non-ambiguous grammar for `type` which means we don’t need to reserve it.
 An identifier like `type` is also very common for a wide range of programs.

+Since there are parse rules which are really difficult to express without reserving some keywords, we have a second category of keyword called {BindingKeyword}.
+These keywords are excluded from {BindingIdentifier} but not all identifiers in general.
+Binding keywords may not be used to bind a variable, but they may be used anywhere else.
+For instance, one cannot write the program `return = 42`, but they could write the program `x = { return = 42 }` since a property label is not a {BindingIdentifier}.

+Note: Future specification writers, be careful about reserving common nouns like `type` or `class` in {BindingIdentifier}!

 TODO: This regex is clearly not compatible with the Unicode specification.
 Neither is our implementation.
 Actually make both compatible with the Unicode specification.